 The BLM is processing a ROW application from the Alaska Gasline Development Corporation Alaska Gasline Development Corporation (AGDC) for the Alaska Stand-Alone Pipeline (ASAP).
 The ASAP project consists of a 36" buried pipeline from Prudhoe Bay to Cook Inlet to deliver North Slope natural gas to Fairbanks and Southcentral Alaska.
 The U.S. Army Corps of Engineers is the lead Federal agency for the ongoing supplemental environmental impact statement.

-The BLM has received an application for a natural gas pipeline ROW from Donlin Creek, LLC.
-The Donlin Creek project would be a 12" buried pipeline to deliver natural gas from Cook Inlet to its proposed gold mine north of the Middle Kuskokwim River village of Crooked Creek.
+The BLM has received an application for a natural gas pipeline ROW from Donlin Gold, LLC.
+The Donlin Gold project would be a 12" buried pipeline to deliver natural gas from Cook Inlet to its proposed gold mine north of the Middle Kuskokwim River village of Crooked Creek.
 The environmental analysis for this pipeline ROW will be included in the overall analysis for Federal permits authorizing construction and operation of the mine.